 The winning teams are sharing a 1.5 million Stellar Lumens prize that has been donated by the Stellar Foundation in San Francisco.
-The DLTeam leader, Pavel Kravchenko of Distributed Lab in Kiev, “appreciated the impeccable organization and thoroughly enjoyed hacking with such strong competitors”; “those two days were an incredible learning experience” added the members of CryptoLux team.
+Distributed Lab leader Pavel Kravchenko “appreciated the impeccable organization and thoroughly enjoyed hacking with such strong competitors”; “those two days were an incredible learning experience” added the members of CryptoLux team.

 “It was neck in neck competition.
 Two teams developed Stellar based solutions, two more – Hyperledger ones and four teams worked on Ethereum based solutions.
 Finally, our efforts aimed at a very good idea presentation, well developed architecture and deep analysis helped us to share the 1st place with Luxembourg based team,” said Pavel Kravchenko.